baerwolf/usbbuzzerbox/readme.md

 USB Buzzer Box is a free programmable one key USB HID keyboard.
 By default for locking your computer screen.

-There is a short pressed (locking) and a long pressed (type a message) mode and multiple AVRs are supported with this code.
+There is a short pressed (locking) and a long pressed (type a message/ mouse wobbling) mode and multiple AVRs are supported with this code.

 ### Hardware dependencies